christopherobin/mage/lib/msgServer/mmrp/Readme.md

 ## General concept

 MMRP (MAGE Message Relay Protocol) is the messaging layer between node instances.
-It is used to ensure communication between multiple MAGE instances and between the different node processes run by MAGE.
+It is used to enable communication between multiple MAGE instances and between the different node processes run by MAGE.
 In the end, it allows messages to flow from one user to another.

+Imagine a network set up like the following, where 3 servers each host a process-cluster.

 ```
  Cluster 1                Cluster 2                Cluster 3